ludwig7685/send-image-to-api/README.md

 # send-image-to-api

-simply send a image to the API of image caption generator and get response back with inforamtion
+simply send a image to the API of image caption generator and get response back with inforamtion.

-#-> image name you send
+#-> image name you send.

-#-> image caption
+#-> image caption.